bcyrill/anonymizer_guardrail/docs/design-decisions.md

 turn N+1.
 That's a separate path — it can be done *without* running detection by deriving synthetic matches from the vault during the existing deanonymize step.
-Implemented as a documented design decision below — see "Detector cache pre-warm from deanonymize-derived matches" — so the design decision here stays focused on whether to *redact model output*, which the synthetic-match approach does not address.
+Implemented as a documented design decision below — see "Bidirectional pipeline-level result cache (with source-tracked prewarm)" — so the design decision here stays focused on whether to *redact model output*, which the synthetic-match approach does not address.

 **When to re-evaluate:**